Sunday, September 29, 2024

 I have this sort of pop primal scene to do with seeing T. Rex on T. Vee.
 A personal creation-myth based on Marc Bolan's audio-visual impact on my fragile eggshell child-mind.

-I first referred to this memory scar as early as the introduction to Blissed Out - where it is described as an early encounter with the Pop Sublime, a sensation that scared and spooked me as much astonished and excited.
+I first referred to this memory scar as early as the introduction to Blissed Out - where it is described as an early encounter with the Pop Sublime, a sensation that scared and spooked me as much as astonished and excited.

 There's a more developed account of how it blew my eyes in Shock and Awe's intro.